j2store/userguide/flexicontent.md

 ## Frontend

-###Creating menu

-1. Go to Menus -> Main Menu -> Add New Menu Item.
-Now you need to select the menu item type.
-In this example we will show you how to make the drop-down menu link open a single Joomla article.
-To do this, click on the Select button next to the Menu Item Type label.
 ### Adding j2store custom field into templates

 1. Go to Flexiconent dashboard and click on the *templates* icon.
 You will find a list of templates.
 Now you have to select the template in which you want to add the "j2store cart" by dragging the j2store field into the template.

+###Creating menu

+1. Go to Menus -> Main Menu -> Add New Menu Item.
+Now you need to select the menu item type.
+To do this, click on the Select button next to the Menu Item Type label.Select the Flexicontent, and choose Categories -> Choose the list of categories  you want to display in the front end.

+2. In Flexicontent layout Items Tab -> choose the layout (Make sure j2store field is added in your template)

+3. Save the changes.